 The local community decided to concentrate its economic development resources on retaining and assisting local companies to expand, and to encouraging and assisting local entrepreneurs to start-up new businesses, including the spin-off of research products from MTU.
 Since the mid-1980s three revolving loan funds have been created.
 Local development organizations have successfully provided direct business and financial packaging assistance to base industry firms, local lending institutions and investors have provided an increased amount of capital to local business ventures and telecommunications companies have extended high speed Internet access to most areas of the community.

 This strategy has paid off handsomely: most local manufacturing companies have undertaken significant expansions in the past five years; a large number of new home-grown businesses have started up, including the spin-off of new technologies from MTU; wood products companies are performing a higher level of value-added activities; and in general, the local economy has made itself less susceptible to local or national economic downturns because of increased sector diversification and extension of customer markets.

-Most recently, the State of Michigan has designated Houghton County as a tax free renaissance zone.
 Consequently, the Keweenaw Peninsula has begun business attraction efforts promoting its competitive advantages including the technical resources available through MTU, a first rate telecommunications network, an available labor force including MTU engineering graduates, a commitment by the local community to provide continuing assistance to local industry and a quality of life that provides some of the best outdoor recreation in the Midwest.